radchukv/sTraitChange/README.md

 # sTraitChange

 <!-- badges: start -->

 <!-- badges: end -->

-The goal of sTraitChange is to provide the functions needed to reproduce the analyses for the manuscript ‘Changes in phenology mediate vertebrate population responses to temperature globally’ by Radchuk et al. (submitted).
+The goal of sTraitChange is to provide the functions needed to reproduce the analyses for the manuscript ‘Changes in phenology mediate vertebrate population responses to temperature globally’ by Radchuk et al. *Nature Communications*.

 The package was conceived to perform analyses presented in the above-mentioned paper.
 Therefore, the package will only be updated if